-Are you ready to set some new goals for yourself in 2014?
+Are you ready to set some new goals for yourself in the New Year?
 For inspiration and motivation, here are some easy New Year’s resolutions that can help you make some simple changes for the better.

 - Go for an annual checkup – Sure it is one more thing to add to your “to do” list, but an annual wellness exam offers many health benefits.
 From getting screened for certain cancers to detecting problems such as high cholesterol, high blood pressure, and elevated blood sugar levels, a checkup is an important way to monitor your health.